yhwang-hub/dl_model_infer/README.md

    |--utils # tools directory
      |--backend # here implements the reasoning class of backend
      |--common # There are some commonly used tools in it
-       |--arg_parsing.hpp # Command line parsing class, similar to python's argparse
+       |--arg_parsing.h # Command line parsing class, similar to python's argparse
-       |--cuda_utils.hpp # There are some common tool functions of cuda in it
+       |--cuda_utils.h # There are some common tool functions of cuda in it
-       |--cv_cpp_utils.hpp # There are some cv-related utility functions in it
+       |--cv_cpp_utils.h # There are some cv-related utility functions in it
-       |--memory.hpp # Tools related to cpu and gpu memory application and release
+       |--memory.h # Tools related to cpu and gpu memory application and release
-       |--model_info.hpp # Commonly used parameter definitions for pre- and post-processing of the model, such as mean variance, nms threshold, etc.
+       |--model_info.h # Commonly used parameter definitions for pre- and post-processing of the model, such as mean variance, nms threshold, etc.
-       |--utils.hpp # Commonly used tool functions in cpp, timing, mkdir, etc.
+       |--utils.h # Commonly used tool functions in cpp, timing, mkdir, etc.
+       |--cpm.h # Producer-Consumer Inference Model
      |--post_process # Post-processing implementation directory, cuda post-processing acceleration, if you have custom post-processing, you can also write it here
      |--pre_process # pre-processing implementation directory, cuda pre-processing acceleration, if you have custom pre-processing can also be written here
      |--tracker # This is the implementation of the target detection and tracking library, which has been decoupled and can be deleted directly if you don’t want to use it